jhanzo/xcodebot/README.md

 ![](https://img.shields.io/badge/gem-2.6.8-E9573F.svg)
 ![](https://img.shields.io/badge/xcode-8.2-blue.svg)

-Xcodebot is a non-official cross-platform tool for managing Xcode server on *any server environment* (only Ruby is required), this it can be used on Jenkins server even if Xcode is not installed on the machine.
+**Xcodebot** is a non-official cross-platform tool for managing Xcode server on *any server environment* (only Ruby is required), thus it can be used on Jenkins server even if Xcode is not installed on the machine.

-Where Xcode API was ASYNCHRONOUS, the provided bot provides a way for calling API completely SYNCHRONOUSLY.
+Whereas Xcode API was ASYNCHRONOUS, the provided bot provides a way for calling bots completely SYNCHRONOUSLY.

 Some ideas for using it :